Summerfirefly/Rpi-Pico-Demos/README.md

 # Rpi-Pico-Demos
-This registry contains some code demo for Raspberry Pi Pico
+This repository contains some code demos for Raspberry Pi Pico

 Includes:
 - LED Blink